RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ### 6.4 Filtering Existing Database page

-After querying or selecting a database, you can filter and sort the results to focus on specific variants or patients.
+After querying or selecting a database, you can filter and sort the results to focus on specific content in the variant database.

 - Click **Display Whole Database** on the **Viewing and Querying an Existing Database** page.
-  - This will display all entries in the database and provide sorting and filtering options.
+  - This will display all entries in the database as well as sorting and filtering options.

 **Filtering:**
   - You can filter the database by any of the following columns by selecting the desired option from the dropdown menu: